VendenIX/RTStructSegmentationAnalysis/README.md

   - The volumes and maximum diameters of segmented ROIs (Regions of Interest) are extracted and statistically analyzed.
 Descriptive statistics (mean, median, standard deviation, minimum, maximum, and quartiles) are calculated to provide a comprehensive overview of the data distribution and central tendencies.

 **Data Handling**:
 - The segmentation results, including both reference and generated RTStructs, are first converted from DICOM format into voxel arrays for computational analysis.
-Metrics are computed at varying tolerance levels (gap errors), allowing us to evaluate the robustness of segmentations against small positional discrepancies.

 ## Explanation of Similarity Metrics